Monetizado/Contractsv2/README.md

 - Verify if a user has access to your content.
 - Withdraw the money collected for your content.

-_This version is a simplified version, with less features (not necessaries right now)._
+_This version is a simplified version, with fewer features (not required right now)._

 ## Use case
 You can use monetized to protect pages so that only subscribers can see it, as in: